SeemBuilds/AutoPrimaryPart-APP-/README.md

         - Just click near the circle to select or change modes:
         - ![SelectingAMode_Tutorial](https://github.com/user-attachments/assets/8f5b5f63-606a-4abd-9821-61d6b998f957)
         - Each Mode's features are listed [here](#features)

+   - **SelectionDetector**
+        - SelectionDetector automatically detects your selection after looking for specific parts and names.
+Example: You have selected a building that contains parts with “Wall” in their names: Your Selection is likely a building(just a rough example)!
+        - By opening the `Customize Detection` panel in `Selection Detector`, you can customize what should be detected or not.
+This may be important if your model includes names or parts, that are also detected for another Detection.
+        - > Example: If you have a character selected, but somewhy it includes parts with "Wall" found in their names, SelectionDetector could specify your Selection as a house and not as character!

 # features